 A Scholar of Art & Religion

-For my project, it has become increasingly important to begin to understand these issues.
+For my project, it has become increasingly important to understand these issues.
 I see myself as occupying a place between artistic practice, art history, art theory, philosophy, and theology.
 As a result, it is important that I understand the various areas so that I am better able to bridge this gap.

-With this in mind, I took a course last year on Theology and Aesthetics where my final paper argued for an expanded notion of theology to include “Visual Theology.”
-Since I come from an evangelical background and I wish to still speak into that world I consciously designed the arguments of the paper to address evangelical concerns.
+With this in mind, I took a course on Theology and Aesthetics where my final paper argued for an expanded notion of theology to include “Visual Theology.”
+This paper was later adapted into an article.
+Since I come from an evangelical background and I wish to still speak into that world, I consciously designed the arguments of the paper to address evangelical concerns.
 But, I have also found some of my best support from Catholic thinkers such as Richard Viladesau and Hans Urs von Balthasar.
 The evangelical movement does not have the rich history of thought that is found in the Catholic world.
 Evangelical thinkers such as Mark Noll, who interestingly found his academic home at Notre Dame, have famously argued that there is little to no “evangelical mind.”
 Peter Enns has gone a step further to argue that the evangelical ethos actively subverts the sort of divergent thinking required in academic work.
 He points out that academic pedigree is important to evangelicals so long as the academic comes to the same prescribed conclusions as evangelicalism has traditionally held.
 To challenge those conclusions can be very difficult while seeking to maintain a voice within the evangelical world.
-Considering that evangelicalism has long neglected the arts, occupying a space which overlaps art and religion can be problematic.
+Considering that evangelicalism has long neglected the arts, occupying a space that overlaps art and religion can be problematic.
 There is hope though because over the last several years there has been a growing interest in this intersection.
 Groups such as Christians in the Visual Arts and thinkers such as Daniel Siedell have helped to open a space.
 But, there is still great difficulty that requires significant artistic, philosophical, and theological sophistication to navigate.

-Artists of faith often seek very intentionally to integrate their faith into their work.
+Artists of faith often seek, very intentionally, to integrate their faith into their work.
 Some artists do this on a very simplistic level.
-But, the better artists are often integrating very sophisticated philosophy and theology into their work.
+But, better artists are often integrating very sophisticated philosophy and theology into their work.
 Edward Knippers is an artist that I have studied and written about.
 Knippers does very large paintings of Biblical scenes in which all the figures are nude.
-Given the ethos of the contemporary art world one might assume that he does this for a shock value.
+Given the ethos of the contemporary art world, one might assume that he does this for a shock value.
 But, he is actually a sincere believer who paints this way for very specific philosophic and theological reasons.
-To over simplify, Knippers is very incarnational in his theology and sees the human body as the timeless element that connects all humans throughout history.
+To over-simplify, Knippers is very incarnational in his theology and sees the human body as the timeless element that connects all humans throughout history.
 So, in painting the figures in the nude he is speaking to the timeless truths of the Biblical narratives.
-Considering American evangelicalism’s origins within 19th century temperance movements, it is not surprising that Knippers’ work has generated a good deal of controversy.
-One piece I wrote on Knippers focused on the use of nudity in art within evangelicalism.
+Considering American evangelicalism’s origins within 19th-century temperance movements, it is not surprising that Knippers’ work has generated a good deal of controversy.
+One piece that I wrote on Knippers focused on the use of nudity in art within evangelicalism.
 While Knippers was the main artist in this written piece there was a much broader theological focus on the tensions produced by nudity in art within evangelical circles.
 Another essay on Knippers looks at his use of both traditional and idiosyncratic iconography within his work.
 This required both an art historical and a theological understanding.
 The final piece in which I used Knippers’ work was a piece where I looked at five evangelical visual conceptions of Christ and examined those images as either reflective or formative of broader evangelical conceptions of Jesus.
 In this piece, it was important to understand both the philosophical and theological implications of the artist’s work.

 From my perspective, art is inherently both theological and philosophical.
 Edward Knippers says that “art is spiritual by its nature in the same way that water by its nature is wet.”
 Hegel argues that the subject of art is God, the absolute.
-While Knippers and Hegel have very different conceptions of God I think they are both correct in their intuition.
-There is something about art which is inherently more than the object.
+While Knippers and Hegel have very different conceptions of God, I think they are both correct in their intuition.
+There is something about art that is inherently more than the object.
 There is a fusion of spirit, intellect, and matter.
-I recently wrote a review of the Beyond Belief exhibition (SFMOMA’s collection exhibited at the Contemporary Jewish Museum) for Christians in the Visual Arts.
+Several years ago I wrote a review of the Beyond Belief exhibition (SFMOMA’s collection exhibited at the Contemporary Jewish Museum) for Christians in the Visual Arts.
 In that review I argue:

 Frankly, I don’t know how to separate the theological from art nor do I know how to separate pure theology from pure philosophy.
-To me, art and the study of art is a holistic expression of humanity—an expression of mind, body, and spirit.
+For me, art and the study of art is a holistic expression of humanity—an expression of mind, body, and spirit.